Co-Parenting Secrets Every Parent Needs to Know Before Their Child Suffers

 When parenting with a narcissist, your child’s emotional safety starts with yours.

-✅See a therapist who understands narcissistic abuse.
+- Seeing a therapist who understands narcissistic abuse.

-✅Join a support group (online or local) for co-parents in high-conflict situations.
+- Joining a support group (online or local) for co-parents in high-conflict situations.

-8. When to Seek Professional Help.
+8. Know What to Seek Professional Help.

-You don’t have to wait until things get unbearable.
+Early intervention is powerful.
 If your child is showing signs of anxiety, depression, or people-pleasing tendencies, early intervention helps.

-Signs your child might benefit from therapy:
+Signs your child might a therapy:

-✅Nightmares or fear around transitions.
+- Nightmares or fear around transitions.

-✅Excessive guilt, especially when leaving one parent.
+- Excessive guilt, especially when leaving one parent.

-✅Regression (bedwetting, clinginess) .
+- Regression (bedwetting, clinginess) .

-✅Refusing to go to the other parent’s home.
+- Refusing to go to the other parent’s home.

 Look for child therapists experienced in high-conflict custody cases.
 They can be a safe space for your child to sort feelings and build coping strategies.